Chelsea suffer double injury blow as Willian & Kovacic limp out of FA Cup tie with Liverpool | Goal.com

 Willian, too, has been an important player for Lampard this season, and hasn't missed a Premier League game since the opening day of the season.

-He scored the opening goal against Liverpool on Tuesday.
-Willian seized on a loose pass from Brazil team-mate Fabinho before hitting a powerful shot from the edge of the area which Liverpool backup goalkeeper Adrian spilled into his net.
+Indeed, he scored the opening goal against Liverpool on Tuesday seizing upon a loose pass from Brazil team-mate Fabinho before hitting a powerful shot from the edge of the area which Liverpool backup goalkeeper Adrian spilled into his net.

 The goal was his sixth of the season in all competitions, with five assists to his name as well.